 where τ is the shear stress (MPa) and σn is the normal stress (MPa) on the sample.
 Thus, through retroactive adjustment of micromechanical parameters we calibrate the bulk properties of simulated samples of Berea Sandstone and Lac du Bonnet Granite to match experimentally derived geomechanical properties [Table 2].

-Methods
+Characterizing Simulated Microcracks and Acoustic Emissions

-For this study, each bond breakage event is assumed to be a microcrack in the modeled rock samples.
-As axial stress is applied on the numerical samples during biaxial experiments, growth of fractures progresses by coalescence of emergent microcracks.
-During each simulated biaxial experiment, we track the spatial and temporal evolution of microcracks, the mode of failure, and predict the energy associated with each microcrack.
+In order to characterize the progression of fracture growth and associated material damage, we document several quantities and derive characteristic relationships that can be compared among experiments.
+Each bond breakage event is assumed to be a microcrack in the modeled rock samples.
+As axial stress is applied to the vertical platens during the numerical biaxial experiments, fractures grow by the coalescence of emergent microcracks.
+During each simulated biaxial experiment, we track the spatial and temporal evolution of microcracks and their mode of failure, and calculate the energy associated with each microcrack.
+These data yield several dimensionless parameters that describe the evolution of the sample, described below.
 We calculate the fractal dimension (D-value) using spatial distribution of clustered events, and the evolution of Damage Index using measurements of porosity through an experiment.
 We implement spatial and temporal clustering of microcrack energy, and calculate the seismic b-value based on frequency-magnitude distribution of the clustered events.

 4.1.
 Mode of Microcracks

-A microcrack is generated in tensile mode when local normal stress exceeds tensile strength of the bond, resulting in a mode 1 microcrack.
-Similarly, a microcrack is generated in shear mode when local shear stress exceeds the shear strength of the bond, resulting in a mode 2 or mode 3 microcrack.
-We collect the mode of each microcrack generated along with stress associated with the failure of that bond.
+Interparticle bonds can fail in either tension or shear, as show in Equations (#)-(#).
+A tensile microcrack forms when interparticle normal stress exceeds the tensile strength of the bond, resulting in a mode 1 microcrack.
+Similarly, a shear microcrack results when local shear stress exceeds the shear strength of the bond in compression, resulting in a mode 2 microcrack.
+A mixed mode microcrack, referred to as tensile-shear, can form when local shear stress exceeds bond shear strength in tension.
+We document the mode of each microcrack generated, along with the failure stress at the time of bond breakage.

 4.2.
 Energy of Microcracks and Acoustic Emissions

-The application of axial stress results in the growth of microcracks, each releasing stored elastic energy at the time of generation of the microfracture.
+As axial stress is applied to the platens, interparticle bonds become distorted prior to failure, accumulating elastic strain energy.
+Bond failure that accompanies microcrack formation releases this energy instantly, emitting an acoustic signal analogous to an earthquake.
 The acoustic energy associated with each microcracking event is calculated using the following equation [Tang and Kaiser, 1998]:

 Ef=12Cfσcf2vf (Eq.
 18) Where Ef is the acoustic energy associated with a micro-fracture, Cf is the elastic modulus of the bond broken, σcf is the peak strength of the failed element and vf is the volume of microcrack.
 RICEBAL provides us with the ability to monitor stress associated with each broken bond σcf.
-Volume of a microcrack (vf) is the average of the areas of the two particles where the bond is broken.
-A microcrack occurs in shear failure mode if the bond’s shear strength is exceeded, and Cf takes the value of shear modulus of the bond (Gb).
-A microcrack occurs in tensile failure mode if the bond’s shear strength is exceeded, and Cf takes the value of Young’s modulus of the bond (Eb).
+Volume of a microcrack (vf) is taken as the sum of the areas of the two particles bounding the broken bond.
+If the microcrack fails in shear, Cf takes the value of shear modulus of the bond (Gb); if the microcrack fails in tension, Cf takes the value of Young’s modulus of the bond (Eb).
 Total fracture energy is calculated as the sum of energy from all microcracking events during a biaxial experiment, up to an axial strain of 0.103.

 4.3.
-Calculation of Damage Index (DI)
+Damage Index (DI)

 For each biaxial simulation, we use the measured porosity () at each increment of axial strain to calculate the Damage Index (DI) defined by Renaud et al., 2017 as: